aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/lti-components/web/README-Canvas.md

 Unfold _Additional Settings_ and set

-- **Privacy Level**: Public (this will let Canvas forward basic user information like display name and email address to the LTI tool.
-For now this is a requirement in order to show teacher's and students names in Chime meetings)
+- **Privacy Level**: Public (this will let Canvas LMS forward basic user information like display name and email address to the LTI tool.
+For now, this is a requirement in order to show educator's and students names in Amazon Chime SDK meeting experience).

 **1.5 )** Return to the developer keys list and enable the newly created developer key by changing its state from OFF to **ON**.

 **1.6 :** Now is the best time to return to step 8 in the [LTI tool setup instructions](README.md) in order to complete the setup by providing the requested information.

-Please replace _{YOUR_CANVAS_HOST_URI}_ with the actual host address of your Canvas instance.
+Please replace _{YOUR_CANVAS_HOST_URI}_ with the actual host address of your Canvas LMS instance.

 - **/chime/lti/{env}/ltiPlatformTokenUri**: update value to 'https://{YOUR_CANVAS_HOST_URI}/login/oauth2/token'
 - **/chime/lti/{env}/ltiPlatformJwkUri**: update value to 'https://{YOUR_CANVAS_HOST_URI}/api/lti/security/jwks'